We are currently recruiting!

 We are an interdisciplinary student-run team that brings together talented minds from engineering, science, and business.

-Together, we foster creative and intellectual growth through the development of our competitive design.
+Together, we foster creativity through the development of our competitive design.

 Cornell Mars Rover was established in 2010 as a student project team at

-In our short time, we have gotten off to an amazing start with the full support of Cornell.
+Since our inception, we have gotten off to an amazing start with the generous support of Cornell.

 We are Cornell Mars Rover.
 And yes, we really are out of this world!